tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-This custom hook encapsulates all the common patterns for API data fetching while remaining flexible enough to handle different use cases through its options parameter.
+This custom hook encapsulates common API data fetching patterns and remains flexible through its options parameter.

-### Hooks for complex state management {.unnumbered .unlisted}
+### Hooks for Complex State Management

-Custom hooks excel at managing complex state patterns that would otherwise require repetitive code across multiple components.
+Custom hooks are ideal for managing complex state patterns that would otherwise require repetitive code.

 ::: example